Time limit ('cap') on studies with Tier 4 and Student permission

 Before issuing your CAS, Queen Mary University of London will check all your previous Tier 4 and Student immigration permission granted for degree level studies, including periods of leave granted before and after your course.

-The new Student Route was introduced on 5 October 2020.
 If you apply for your visa under the new Student Route on 5 October 2020 or later, there is no limit for time spent studying with Student permission at postgraduate level (RQF level 7) and above.

 Studies at Undergraduate level, RQF level 6, is still subject to the 5 year time limit, and the information below refers to studies at these levels.